De la Gardie campaign: Campaign against False Dmitry II

 In 1608–1613, De la Gardie, Sweden's Chief Commander in Finland, also commanded the Swedish war efforts in Russia.
 Thus, in accordance with the Swedish–Russian military alliance formed in 1609, he and Evert Horn now provided an auxiliary corps to support the Russian forces commanded by Mikhail Skopin-Shuisky.

 Although officially the Swedish-Russian alliance was not ratified before July 1609, in early spring of 1609, Sweden gathered for this mission to Viborg in Finland (then part of Sweden), c.
 5,000 soldiers, consisting mainly of Finns.
 Other sources claim it was 10,000, consisting mainly of cavalry.
 A Swedish offensive heading towards Moscow – via Novgorod – began from Viborg on 11 March 1609.
 The operation became known as the De la Gardie campaign.
 It was a joint military campaign by the Tsardom of Russia and Sweden during the Polish–Russian War, lasting officially from April 1609 to 4 June 1610.

 A combined Russo-Swedish army of about 10,000 soldiers set out from Novgorod in April 1609 and marched towards Moscow, defeating rebel forces and relieving the Siege of Troitse-Sergiyeva Lavra on their way.
 The De la Gardie campaign was successful against False Dmitry II, dispersing his court in Tushino, a former village and town to the north of Moscow, where Dmitry II maintained an alternative court, challenging the authority of Vasili IV.
 On 12 March 1610, the Russo-Swedish army broke the rebel siege of Moscow and was welcomed into the city by Tsar Vasili.
-Swedish troops had Moscow under control for approximately 2 months.
+Swedish troops remained in Moscow for approximately 2 months.